Person using a computer Person using a computer

 If an applicant is still in a role that requires an Enhanced DBS check, they must complete a new Enhanced DBS check BEFORE their current certificate expires.
 This applies to the issue date of the Enhanced DBS Certificate and not the commencement date of any particular role that an individual might undertake or move to.

-The NST's 2021 Safer Recruitment and People Management (SRPM) policy includes a change in the length of time between DBS renewals from 5 years to 3 years.
-The change will be phased in over a two year period (2022-2023), so from 2024 we will be up to date and in a normal 3 year cycle.
+An important update was emailed from the Diocese of Chelmsford Safeguarding Team on 17th December 2021 to all parishes: The NST's 2021 Safer Recruitment and People Management (SRPM) policy included a change in the length of time between DBS renewals from 5 years to 3 years.
+The change was phased in over a two year period (2022-2023), so now (in 2024) we are in a normal 3 year cycle.

 2018 2022